Skip to main content

 If you are interested in helping us translate Avicenna into your local language, we would love to hear from you.

-The Avicenna app, for both Android and iOS, sets the language of the user interface to be the same as the system language.
-Every time the user opens the Avicenna app, the app will check the current system language and set the app language accordingly.
+The Avicenna app, available for both Android and iOS, automatically sets its user interface language to match the system language by checking and updating it each time the app is opened.
 If Avicenna is not available in the system language, it switches to English by default.

-Participants can also choose the language of Avicenna by opening the Avicenna app, going to the Settings → Languages, and then selecting their desired language.
+Participants can also choose the language by opening the Avicenna app, going to the Settings → Languages, and then selecting their desired language.
 This will override the language of their phone, and instructs Avicenna to always appear in the language they chose, regardless of the language of their phone:

 Study Content Localization